ycpcs/cs101-spring2019/assign/assign01.md

 Based on the requirements described below in the "Program" section, fill out a [design template](../design-template.pdf).
 Consider what the input and output of the program are, and what steps are necessary to compute the output from the input.

-The design is due at the beginning of class on **Thursday, January 31st**.
+The design is due at the beginning of class on **Updated Tuesday, February 5th**.

 ## Program